-In an ideal world I’d have a ninja-class boom operator with me on all of my documentary shoots, but short of that I usually place a wireless lavaliere on my subjects in order to capture the best dialogue possible while providing then with mobility along with the intimacy of a small crew.
+In an ideal world we would all have a ninja-class boom operator with us on all of our documentary shoots, but short of that we often place a wireless lavaliere on our subjects in order to capture the best dialogue possible while providing them with mobility along with the intimacy of a small crew.
 However, on some shoots, for a variety of logistical reasons, I can’t easily put a wireless lavaliere on a subject.
 In these circumstances I use the Audio-Technica BP4029 MS stereo microphone attached via a Rycote softie mount (no longer sold but replaced with their InVision Video Hot Shoe mount) as my on-camera microphone.
 The mount is part of the system, as it’s crucial to have a microphone mount that swivels for optimal placement, since often subjects are not directly in front of the camera.

 The ability to swivel the on-camera short-shotgun is crucial for the best sound quality.
 The camera position is often too far from the subject to begin with when mounting the microphone on the camera, therefore proper on-axis placement is even more critical.
 If you look at the polar response diagram for any short-shotgun, you see that you get the highest signal to ambient noise ratio when the microphone is pointed right at the source, and you can hear the difference too (experimentation and listening is the best way to understand sound recording).
 Those silly camera mic-mounts that come with prosumer and professional camcorders are good for only one thing, a subject directly in front of the camera, which might be fine if you always place your subject in the middle of the frame, however, as a fan of the golden mean, I often place my subjects to the right or left of frame.
 This is where being able to swivel the microphone comes in.
 A good shock mount that can swivel will do more to improve the quality of your dialogue recording short of placing it on a boom and pointing the microphone in an optimal manner close to the subject.